cryostatio/cryostat-legacy/HTTP_API.md

 * #### `HealthGetHandler`

     ###### synopsis
-    Returns whether or not the Grafana datasource and Grafana dashbaord that Container JFR is configured with are running properly.
+    Returns whether or not the Grafana datasource and Grafana dashboard that Container JFR is configured with are running properly.

     ###### request